brettupton/CatchRate/README.md

-# Pokemon Catch Rate
+# Pokemon Information

-Fun little project to run catch rate simulations for the Pokemon games
+Fun little project to simulate various aspects of the Pokemon games in a browser

 ## Credits
 https://www.dragonflycave.com